 The array elements SHALL refer to distinct artifacts.

-If artifactChanges is absent, it SHALL default to an empty array.

 EXAMPLE 1: In this example, two artifactChange objects make identical changes (commenting out the first line) in two distinct C-language files, src/a.c and src/b.c.

 { # A fix object.